-The following are interpretations by the Court of Appeals’ Standing Committee on Pro Bono Legal Services of various provisions in Rule 19-306.1 of the Maryland Rules of Professional Conduct.
+The following are interpretations by the Supreme Court of Maryland’s Standing Committee on Pro Bono Legal Services of various provisions in Rule 19-306.1 of the Maryland Rules of Professional Conduct.
 The interpretations are promulgated by the Committee upon request of various lawyers.
 We have attempted to identify the most pressing questions and give our interpretation of the rule in light of its purpose, which is to address the substantial unmet need for legal services of people of limited means.
 We hope that these interpretations will assist lawyers in determining how to meet the rule’s objective and how to report their pro bono legal service.
 These interpretations are only guidelines and, ultimately, it will be up to each individual lawyer to interpret the rule in good faith with its objective in mind.

 1. Who is required to file a Lawyer Pro Bono Legal Service Report?

 Rule 19-503 provides that as “[a]s a condition precedent to the practice of law, each lawyer authorized to practice law in Maryland shall file annually with the Administrative Office of the Courts a Pro Bono Legal Service Report.”
 The Standing Committee believes that this reporting requirement applies to all attorneys who pay dues into the Client Protection Fund because only those who pay dues to the Fund are authorized to practice law in this state.

 2. When must the pro bono legal service reporting be filed and what period of time does it cover?

 The next report is due September 10 of each year and covers pro bono activities from the previous fiscal year, July 1 through June 30.
 To enable the transition from calendar year to fiscal year reporting, pro bono and IOLTA reports filed in 2019 will be for the period from January 1, 2018 through June 30, 2019 (an 18-month period).
 After that the reporting cycle will be for a 12-month period from July 1 – June 30.